Home

 Whenever the body’s cells are exposed to insulin, they become more resistant.
 This is normal and cannot be stopped.
 The rate however can be controlled.
 When insulin resistance increases, we age.
 Remember from the centenarian study that all participants had low insulin levels.
 It is believed that we can push the boundaries of life even further than 100 or 110.
 Centenarians should be able to live to 120, 130, or even 140 years!

-The amino acid L-carnitine is very important for health.
-It delivers omega-3 fatty acids to mitochondria, assists in protecting cells from damage, raises the levels of enzymes needed to metabolize carbohydreates, helps to boost cellular strength, and helps to maintain muscle power.
+The amino acid L-carnitine is very important for remaining healthy over 50.
+It delivers omega-3 fatty acids to mitochondria, assists in protecting cells from damage, raises the levels of enzymes needed to metabolize carbohydrates, helps to boost cellular strength, and helps to maintain muscle power.

 The human body absorbs only about one-fourth of the L-carnitine from the food that we eat (predominately from meat, chicken, fish, and dairy products.)
 And as we age, the body produces less and less L-carnitine.